duckmayr/duckmayr.github.io/research.md

 ### GPIRT: A Gaussian Process Model for Item Response Theory

-_Forthcoming in the Proceedings of the Thirty-Sixth Conference on Uncertainty in Artificial Intelligence_
+Duck-Mayr, JBrandon, Roman Garnett, and Jacob Montgomery.
+2020.
+"GPIRT: A Gaussian Process Model for Item Response Theory."
+In _Proceedings of the 36th Conference on Uncertainty in Artificial Intelligence (UAI)_, 124:520–529.
+Proceedings of Machine Learning Research.

 <a href="http://proceedings.mlr.press/v124/duck-mayr20a.html" target="_blank">Paper available here (opens in new tab)</a>